 1979’s Secondhand Daylight is Devoto’s masterpiece, an absorbing nine-song suite given a glacial sheen by Colin Thurston, engineer of Bowie‘s Low.
 Always unpredictable, its follow-up, 1980’s The Correct Use Of Soap, featured a deft remake of Sly Stone‘s Thank You, while 1981’s polished if imperfect swansong Magic, Murder & The Weather even tipped its hat towards Motown.

 Such was the eclecticism of a band who would cover Shirley Bassey (Goldfinger) and also reference Dostoevsky and Kafka.

-Magazine called it a day in 1981.
+Magazine called it a day in 1981 when the departure of Devoto signalled the death knell.
 They re-formed after 30 years for a series of concerts.